 Excessive IV Fluids can cause total body fluid overload.
 Pulmonary edema occurs when too much fluid collects.
 Extreme pulmonary edema has occurred in patients who were given excessive amounts of intravenous (IV) fluids following overly aggressive liposuction.

 Excessive blood loss has been associated with old-fashioned liposuction techniques that were used before the invention of the tumescent technique.
-Hypovolemia (an inadequate volume of fluid in the body’s blood vessels) is a common consequence of excessively large volumes of liposuction.
+Hypovolemia (an inadequate volume of fluid in the body’s blood vessels) is a common consequence of excessively large volumes of liposuction in Mumbai.
 A hematoma is a collection of blood that occurs as a result of internal bleeding.
 Hematomas are more likely to occur in patients who take medications such as aspirin or ibuprofen which impair normal clotting mechanisms.

 Hypothermia, which occurs when there is a dangerous fall in the body’s temperature, can cause fatal cardiac problems.
 Hypothermia can result from the use of systemic anesthesia.
 It can also occur if the surgeon uses a chilled solution of tumescent local anesthesia, instead of the recommended use of a solution that is warmed to body temperature.